PoojaSinha8809/Capestone-Project-Module-20-and-24/README.md

 ### Compile Second CNN Model

-Categorical Cross-Entropy is a loss function commonly used for multi-class classification tasks, where the goal is to assign an image or input to one of multiple possible classes.
+**Categorical Cross-Entropy** is a loss function commonly used for multi-class classification tasks, where the goal is to assign an image or input to one of multiple possible classes.
 It's widely used in image classification problems where the target labels are one-hot encoded (i.e., each label is represented as a vector where only one position is 1, corresponding to the correct class, and all others are 0).
 Admax is a newer optimization algorithm designed to combine the benefits of Adam and AMSGrad.

 AdamX is an extension of the Adam optimization algorithm, which is widely used in deep learning for its adaptive learning rate capabilities.
 Adam (short for Adaptive Moment Estimation) combines the benefits of both AdaGrad and RMSprop, adapting the learning rate based on the first and second moments (mean and variance) of the gradients.

-AdamX vs Adam
+**AdamX vs Adam**
 Adam is a widely used and reliable optimizer, but it can sometimes be inefficient in some contexts, such as sparse data or problems with noisy gradients.

 AdamX builds on Adam's core strengths but includes additional mechanisms to better handle specific challenges, like reducing overfitting or managing noisy gradients in complex models.

-**We added additional Data preprocessing using custom DataGenerator class()**
+**Added additional Data preprocessing using custom DataGenerator class()**

-Here we created custom DataGenerator. which is designed to be used with Keras or TensorFlow’s fit() function, especially when we have a large dataset that doesn’t fit entirely into memory.
+Here I used custom DataGenerator. which is designed to be used with Keras or TensorFlow’s fit() function, especially when we have a large dataset that doesn’t fit entirely into memory.
 It is a subclass of Sequence, which is a base class provided by Keras for writing data generators.
 The purpose of the DataGenerator class is to load and yield batches of data (images and their corresponding labels) for training.

 Custom generators are used when we need highly specialized functionality that is not supported by the built-in ImageDataGenerator.
 It is flexible as we need it to be.
 We can load data from any source (e.g., files, in-memory data, or even external databases), perform custom data augmentation, and even change how batches are constructed

-In the previous model we used ImageDataGenerator for data preprocessing.
+In the previous model I have used ImageDataGenerator for data preprocessing.
 Let's look at the key difference between both.
 ![ImageGenerator and Data Generator](images/screenshots/Img7.jpg)

 ### Training Second CNN Model

-Now we will tarin the second model using the traina and validation data generated using DataGenerator.
-We will increase the Epoch time as well..
+Now let's train the second model using the traina and validation data generated using DataGenerator.
+We can train the model by increasing the Epoch time as well..
-This time we use Epoch value as 15.
+This time I used Epoch value as 15.

 ![Training Summary of Second Model](images/screenshots/Img13.jpg)